pramit-marattha/medusa-reactjs-demo/Readme.md

 ![installing packages](https://user-images.githubusercontent.com/37651620/162577546-d0e8e612-3cef-4068-8643-eeed5ca78fea.png)

-After installing the `axios` and `react-router-dom` packages your `package.json` file of storefront/client should resemble somthing like this:
+After installing the `axios` and `react-router-dom` packages your `package.json` file of storefront/client should resemble something like this:

 ```json
 {